-There may be times during the student's course of study that the student is unable to take a specific required course due to work schedule conflicts, emergency situations, or course scheduling conflicts.
-Should such an instance arise, the student may request permission from the Department Chair and Academic Dean to complete a course through directed study.
+A directed study may be assigned in limited situations by the Department Chair and Academic Dean.
+The course must be required for the student's graduation and not scheduled for regular classroom offering before the student's anticipated graduation date.
 Directed Study will not be approved during the first two quarters that a student is in residence unless approved by the College President.
 No more than eight (8) quarter credit hours earned through Directed Study may be applied to the major core of any associate degree.
-In addition, students may not take more than one Directed Study course in a single academic term without approval from the Academic Dean or College President.
+In addition, students may not take more than one Directed Study course in a single academic term.